St Peter's Basilica

 Suitability

 No religious denomination restriction but visitors should dress conservatively since it is a church.
-Accessible for visitors with reduced mobility
+Accessible to visitors with reduced mobility

 About this Rating